-All patients receive a DVD to take home.
-This video reviews discharge instructions and lifestyle issues after heart surgery.
-You and your family may review this video at home and reinforce education received during your hospital stay.
+All patients receive directions on how to access heart surgery recovery videos on your home computer.
+These videos review discharge instructions and lifestyle issues after heart surgery.
+You and your family may review the videos at home; they review education received during your hospital stay.

 The cardiac rehabilitation staff will discuss activity guidelines for you to follow after going home.
-The Home Activity Class, held daily at 3 p.m.
-Monday - Friday, in the J5 Cardiac Rehab Room, will present guidelines for activity progression and management of activity-related symptoms.
+The Home Activity Class will present guidelines for activity progression and management of activity-related symptoms.
 Patients and family members should attend.
+Look in your binder for days, times and locations.
 The Preventive Cardiology and Rehabilitation Program is available for you to attend as an outpatient after you are discharged from the hospital.

 The use of wireless computer devices IS permitted in public locations and patient areas in the Miller Pavilion.
 In addition, there are public computers located in the family waiting lounges and in the Patient & Family Health Education Center on the first floor.
 The Miller Family Heart & Vascular Institute website is a helpful resource for you and your family before and after your hospital stay.

-Guided Imagery - Patients continue to use their guided imagery program obtained pre-surgery to help with relaxation and pain control.
+- Guided Imagery.
+Patients continue to use their guided imagery program obtained pre-surgery to help with relaxation and pain control.
 Family members may also find the programs relaxing.
-Programs are accessed by complimentary cds, online (for downloading into your mp3 player) or on our CC inpatient TV programs.
+Programs are accessed online (for downloading into your mp3 player) or on our CC inpatient TV programs.

-Art and Music Therapy - Cleveland Clinic's Arts and Medicine Institute offers art and music therapy to help patients in their healing and recovery.
-Call Cleveland Clinic's Arts and Medicine Institute at 216.444.8854 for more information.
+- Art and Music Therapy.
+Cleveland Clinic's Arts and Medicine Institute offers art and music therapy to help patients in their healing and recovery.
+Call Cleveland Clinic's Arts and Medicine Institute at 216.448.8330 for more information.

 We appreciate your understanding and cooperation in helping us provide the best care for our patients.
 The following guidelines will help the patient and you during visitation: